weslleycz/Orbital/README.md

 ---

-This is a minimalistic boilerplate for developing desktop applications using Electron and ReactJS, along with ExpressJS and Webpack.
+This is a minimalistic boilerplate for developing desktop applications using Electron and ReactJS, along with ExpressJS, Prisma and Webpack.

 This is built on top of [orbital](https://github.com/weslleycz/Orbital), with some changes to accomodate Electron.